 Download Zypto App Here

-Supply Chain Management
+4. Supply Chain Management

 Web3 technologies enable greater transparency and efficiency in supply chain management by providing a decentralized and immutable ledger for tracking goods from origin to consumer.
-This ensures authenticity, reduces fraud, and improves accountability.
+This ensures authenticity, ethical standards, reduces fraud, and improves accountability.

-Through Web3, Blockchain Technology can be used in Tracking and Verifying Goods due to –
+Through Web3, blockchain technology can be used in tracking and verifying goods due to:

-Blockchain allows every step in the supply chain to be recorded and verified, ensuring product integrity.
+• Traceability: Blockchain allows every step in the supply chain to be recorded and verified, ensuring product integrity.

-Consumers can access detailed information about product origins and handling, fostering trust.
+• Transparency: Consumers can access detailed information about product origins and handling, fostering trust.

-Digital Identity and Privacy
+5. Digital Identity and Privacy

 Traditional digital identity systems are centralized, making them vulnerable to data breaches and misuse.
 Users often have limited control over their personal information, which can be exploited by third parties.